 Walk the Fort Wall at sunset

-Take a leisurely stroll along the Fort Wall of Cartagena during sunset, offering breathtaking panoramic views of the city and the Caribbean Sea.
+Take a stroll along the Fort Wall of Cartagena during sunset, offering breathtaking panoramic views of the city and the Caribbean Sea.
 The setting sun casts a magical glow over the city, creating a picture-perfect moment you won’t want to miss.

 It’s common to grab a cocktail and maybe even join in on some salsa at Cafe del Mar as well!
 It’s a great way to enjoy the vibrant ambiance and mingle with locals and fellow travelers alike as you celebrate the essence of Cartagena’s nightlife.